free prenuptial agreement template

 Louisiana Prenuptial Agreement

 Louisiana prenuptial agreements are governed by Louisiana Civil Code Article 2331.
 Courts apply single review only — unconscionability is assessed at signing, not additionally at divorce.
 The challenging party bears the burden of proof.
-However, Louisiana has uniquely strict execution formalities — party, notary, witness, and attorney signatures must all be completed before the marriage ceremony; post-marriage acknowledgment cannot cure defects.
+Louisiana has uniquely strict execution formalities — party, notary, witness, and attorney signatures must all be completed before the marriage ceremony; make sure they are done properly with an experience matrimonial or divorce attorney who can walk you through the process.
 Spousal support waivers are enforceable with a floor at public assistance eligibility.

-Bottom line: Louisiana earns a B grade.
-Single review and a high burden to challenge are strong positives, but Louisiana's technical execution requirements have voided otherwise valid prenups on formality grounds alone — get an attorney to supervise signing.
+Bottom line: Louisiana earns a A grade.
+Single review and a high burden to challenge are strong positives, though Louisiana's technical execution requirements have voided otherwise valid prenups on formality grounds alone — get an attorney to supervise signing.

 Louisiana Prenup Laws: Key Statutes Explained